 Today, Geisha is grown in a wide range of countries:

-- Colombia, Bolivia, and Costa Rica have produced amazing Geishas only costing a fraction of the original one.
+Colombia, Bolivia, and Costa Rica have produced amazing Geishas that you can get at a much more reasonable price.

 Geisha isn’t an everyday coffee.
 Taste and price-wise that wouldn’t make sense.